Undocumented Students Face Increased Tensions Under Trump Administration

 By LISBETH JUELA TENEMAZA

 Betsy DeVos, the United States Secretary of Education, sparked controversy in May by stating that schools could report undocumented students and their parents to I.C.E.
 (Immigration and Customs Enforcement).

 “That’s a school decision,” said DeVos.
 “It’s a local community decision.”

 U.S Representative Adriano Espaillat, a New Yorker of Dominican heritage, said in an interview that immigration law is federal, not local.
 And the Supreme Court ruled in Plyler v.
 Doe (1982) that undocumented immigrants have the right to go to public school.

 Chief Justice Warren Burger wrote in the decision, “I agree without hesitation that it is senseless for an enlightened society to deprive any child — including illegal aliens — of an elementary education...
 It would be folly — and wrong.”

 According to Pew Research, 3.9 million students have undocumented parents, and 725,000 are undocumented themselves.

-Debbie Nathan, an investigative reporter on immigration for the American Civil Liberties Union (ACLU), says behavioral issues can play a big role in undocumented students getting reported and or deported.
+Debbie Nathan, an investigative reporter on immigration for the American Civil Liberties Union (ACLU), says behavioral issues can play a big role in undocumented students getting reported or deported.
 According to Nathan, having fights in school or being in possession of drugs may lead to police detainment.
 Once the police are involved, the matter is no longer in the hands of school deans.
-When an undocumented student gets admitted into the legal system, it makes it easier for I.C.E to deport them.
+When an undocumented student gets admitted into the legal system, it makes it easier for I.C.E. to deport them.